sagarsrc/exploring-mcp/README.md

-# Exploring MCP (Model Context Protocol)
+# Exploring MCP (Model Context Protocol) - WIP

-A learning project for understanding and building MCP servers using Python and FastMCP.
+This is an exploration project to understand and build MCP servers using Python and FastMCP.
+This repository has supporting files for a series of blogs on MCP servers.

+Blog Part 1: <>
+Blog Part 2: <>
+Stay tuned for upcoming parts!

 ## Demo